 The Company evaluates goodwill at least annually for impairment, or whenever events or circumstances indicate that the carrying value may not be recoverable.
 The evaluation includes comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of such unit.
+The level at which the Company tests goodwill for impairment requires management to determine whether the operations below the operating segments constitute a self-sustaining business for which discrete financial information is available and segment management regularly reviews the operating results.
 If the fair value exceeds the carrying value, no impairment loss is recognized.
 However, if the carrying value of the reporting unit exceeds its fair value, the goodwill of the reporting unit may be impaired.
-Impairment is measured by comparing the derived fair value of the goodwill to its carrying value.
+Impairment is measured by comparing the implied fair value of the goodwill to its carrying value.
 Separately identifiable intangible assets with estimable useful lives are amortized over their respective estimated useful lives to their estimated residual values, and reviewed for impairment if impairment indicators are present.